Transmode/gradle-docker/README.md

         useApi true
     }

-Use of the REST API requires that the Docker server be configured to listen over HTTP (use of Unix Domain sockets is not supported yet).
-The following confiugration options are available:
+Use of the REST API requires that the Docker server be configured to listen over HTTP and that it have support for version 1.11 of the API (connecting over Unix Domain sockets is not supported yet).
+The following configuration options are available:

 * serverUrl -- set the URL used to contact the Docker server.
 Defaults to `http://localhost:2375`
 * username -- set the username used to authenticate the user with the Docker server.
 Defaults to `nil` which means no authentication is performed.